derbenoo/ts-configurable/README.md

 # Throw an error if a value with a different type was assigned
 $ port=random ts-node server-config.ts
-Property 'ServerConfig.port' is of type number but a value of type string ('"random"') was assigned!
+TypeError: Property 'ServerConfig.port' is of type number but a value of type string ('"random"') was assigned!
 ```

-## :tada: Features
+## :tada: Benefits

 - Type safety for your configuration:
-  - No need to maintain a separate interface
+  - No need to maintain a separate TypeScript interface
   - Types can be infered from the property's default value
-  - Enforce correct types for values passed by environment variables and command line arguments
+  - Enforce correct types for values passed by environment variables and command line arguments (`strictTypeChecking` option)
-- Take full advantage of having a configuration class:
+- Take advantage of having a configuration class:
   - Calculate config values based on other config values (e.g. `url` from `host` and `port`)
   - Getter functions (e.g. `get debugPort() { return this.port + 1000; }`)
-  - Inherit from other (config) classes
+  - Inherit from other configuration classes
-- Enforce the configuration object to be read-only
+- Enforce configuration values to be read-only at compile time ([readonly modifier](https://www.typescriptlang.org/docs/handbook/classes.html#readonly-modifier)) and at runtime (`enforceReadonly` option)
 - Load environment variables from a local file (using [dotenv](https://www.npmjs.com/package/dotenv/v/6.2.0))

 ## :wrench: API